tdg5/reqless-rb/README.md

 =============
 Tracked jobs emit events on specific pubsub channels as things happen to them.
-Whether it's getting popped off of a queue, completed by a worker, etc. A good example of how to make use of this is in the `qless-campfire` or `qless-growl`.
+Whether it's getting popped off of a queue, completed by a worker, etc. A good example of how to make use of this is in the `reqless-campfire` or `reqless-growl`.
 The jist of it goes like this, though:

 ``` ruby